rust-lang/rust/src/doc/rust.md

 ##### Integer literals

-An _integer literal_ has one of four forms:
+An _radix literal_ has one of four forms:

   * A _decimal literal_ starts with a *decimal digit* and continues with any mixture of *decimal digits* and _underscores_.